 The City of Virginia Beach operates three premier skate parks located in Mount Trashmore Park, Williams Farm Park, and Woodstock Park.
-All skateboarding facilities are free and open to the public.
+All skateboarding facilities are free and open to all ages.

 Mount Trashmore Skate Park